Abbey4799/CuteGPT/README.md

 ### XieZhi [[Code](https://github.com/MikeGu721/XiezhiBenchmark)]

-[Xiezhi (獬豸) by the team of Xiaoyang Xiao at Fudan University](https://arxiv.org/abs/2306.05783) is a domain evaluation benchmark for Language Models (LMs).
+[Xiezhi (獬豸) by the team of Yanghua Xiao at Fudan University](https://arxiv.org/abs/2306.05783) is a domain evaluation benchmark for Language Models (LMs).
 It consists of 249587 multi-choice questions spanning 516 different disciplines and three different levels of granularity.
 The discipline classification and all first-level disciplines are shown in the figure below, with the number of second-level disciplines within each first-level discipline indicated in parentheses.

 | Models                         | MMLU            | MMLU            | MMLU       | C-Eval          | C-Eval          | C-Eval          | M3KE            | Xiezhi-Spec.-Chinese | Xiezhi-Spec.-Chinese | Xiezhi-Spec.-Chinese | Xiezhi-Inter.-Chinese | Xiezhi-Inter.-Chinese | Xiezhi-Inter.-Chinese | Xiezhi-Spec.-English`` | Xiezhi-Spec.-English`` | Xiezhi-Spec.-English`` | Xiezhi-Inter.-English | Xiezhi-Inter.-English | Xiezhi-Inter.-English |
 | ------------------------------ | --------------- | --------------- | ---------- | --------------- | --------------- | --------------- | --------------- | -------------------- | -------------------- | -------------------- | --------------------- | --------------------- | --------------------- | ---------------------- | ---------------------- | ---------------------- | --------------------- | --------------------- | --------------------- |